-7. Why do you not have much information about Central and South American cichlids?
+11. Why does your blog have so little information about Central and South American cichlids?

-The short answer is because that’s not what I keep, and my experience with those genera is more limited.
+The short answer is because that’s not what I keep, thus my experience with those genera is more limited.
 I keep African Rift Lake cichlids – from Lake Malawi and Lake Tanganyika.

 I only keep smaller cichlids, or those widely considered dwarf species.
 I would love to keep the larger species at some point, but I mainly don’t because I don’t have the space.
 Large species require large tanks.

 15. What types and brands of equipment do you use?